gisktzh/gb3-web_ui/README.md

 ## Release management

-This sections gives a brief overview of the release process and how to publish it.
+This section gives a brief overview of the release process and how to publish it.

 ### Azure Devops